May the moon rise and the sun set is a new installation produced by the Glucksman.

 Richard Proffitt’s previous exhibitions include TULCA 2017, Galway; Kevin Kavanagh Gallery, Dublin; Dada Post, Berlin; Galway International Arts Festival 2017; Sirius Arts Centre, Cobh; Castlefield Gallery, Manchester; and Dublin City Gallery The Hugh Lane.

-Curated by Chris Clarke and produced by the Glucksman, this new visual arts project has been created for the Cork Midsummer Festival and will be open to the public in the UCC Department of Music, from 14 - 23 June 2019.
+Curated by Chris Clarke and produced by the Glucksman, this new visual arts project has been funded by a project award by the Arts Council of Ireland, and created for the Cork Midsummer Festival.
+It will be open to the public in the UCC Department of Music, from 14 - 23 June 2019.

 Using the unique history and architecture of the building to create an ambitious large-scale installation artwork, the work includes paintings, drawings, sculptures, indigenous and religious art, paraphernalia (both found and fabricated) as well as objects including musical instruments, books, lights, rugs, carpets, clothing, scraps of paper, sketches, countercultural newspapers, playing cards, psychedelic posters and everyday detritus.